romgrk/xedel/README.md

 core.
 It also makes it easy to create a plugin system where authors can use Javascript, which is the closest thing we have to a programming *lingua franca* (and that I happen to like a lot).

+### Current roadmap

+To save time, I've decided to re-use as much of Atom's editing capabilities as possible, and to replace the rendering code with a custom Gtk widget.
+After that, I plan to re-use as much [vim-mode-plus](https://github.com/t9md/atom-vim-mode-plus) code as possible for the core editing experience.

+Once the core editing is done, the most important part will be to offer autocompletion & code capabilities at the same level as VSCode.
+To do so, it could be wise to implement a compatibility layer for VSCode extensions.
+Even though much of the code will be based on Atom, VSCode seems to be the best future-proof option.

 ### Open questions

  - How to implement packages/plugins
+ - Should we offer compatibility with VSCode extensions?

 ### Functionalities
  - [ ] UI (side panels, grid view, tabs)